facelessuser/sublime-languages/readme.md

 # Language Notes
+This is a personal repository for languages I have that override the sublime default ones.
+Though this repository wasn't meant for public use, all are welcome to use anything found here.
+You can file issues if you want, but since I don't view this as a supported repo, I will pick and choose what to fix when I feel like it.

 ## Fixed and Mods
 When using these languages, you can disable the default version of the languages in the Preferences.sublime-settings.